Oven BBQ Pork Spare Ribs

 - Cover the ribs very tightly with foil, and cook for 1 hour and 45 minutes.

 - Remove the foil and baste the ribs with half of the remaining barbecue sauce, about 1/3 cup.
-Bake uncovered for another 30 minutes.
+Increase the oven temp to 350F and bake uncovered for another 30 minutes.

 - Baste the ribs with the remaining barbecue sauce and bake for another 20-30*** minutes, until the barbecue sauce is caramelized.
 They should no longer be saucy and wet, but sort of sticky and glazed.
 Enjoy!